jayantmisra/Sudoku-Solver-by-Backtracking/README.md

-# Sudoku-Solver-by-Backtracking
-Solving sudoku puzzle using backtracking algorithm.
+# Solving Sudoku using Backtracking Algorithm